 - Who is the tool for?

 - What is the step-by-step process?

 - How will LCAT support decision-making?

 - Why focus on climate adaptation?

 - What can I do with the results?

+- Case studies of adaptation

 - Common questions

 - Technical information

 Who is the tool for?